Simosuchus: Possible fossorial lifestyle

 In 2010, Kley and colleagues have argued against this hypothesis on the basis of its morphology which doesn't show an adaptation as head-first burrowers, with its relatively large, wide head being disadvantageous and contrasting modern head-first burrowers.
 They also pointed out that the snout is not shovel-like, since it doesn't have a "dorsoventrally narrowed cutting edge" on it, but rather has a "relatively expansive anterior surface" which is almost completely flat.
 The lower jaw also wouldn't be "shielded" to a significant extent in response to the reaction force during burrowing; even the shielded portion, the premaxillary teeth which is crucial for feeding, would not have been able to endure the "extreme loading regimes associated with head-first burrowing."
 The upper jaw was also suggested to be not adapted for keeping its mouth shut when faced by reaction forces associated with burrowing.
 Its relatively large orbits were also inconsistent with a burrowing lifestyle, since large eyes have a risk of being damaged in head-first burrowing.

 In the same year, Sertich and Groenke noted that while the appendicular skeleton including the scapula and the forelimb doesn't show specific morphological adaptation for digging, it doesn't exclude the idea that Simosuchus was adept at burrowing, since many extant crocodylians that are able to burrow also don't show any of the specific morphological specializations.
 Georgi and Krause, also in the same year, agreed that the burrowing hypothesis couldn't be confidently excluded, and claimed that the hypothesis needs more extensive comparative and functional analyses.
 They also suggested that its relatively short neck would have been a potential advantage for moving through a dense medium like a tunnel, and that it may have likely used its head on occasions to aid scratch-digging with its limbs.

 Paleobiogeography

 It is unknown how Simosuchus arrived in Madagascar.
 A similar crocodyliform, Araripesuchus tsangatsangana, is also known from the Maevarano Formation, but its relation to Simosuchus is unclear.
 It has been classified as both a notosuchian and a basal neosuchian in various phylogenetic analyses.
 Nearly all notosuchians are known from Gondwana, the southern supercontinent that existed throughout much of the Mesozoic and encompassed South America, Africa, India, Australia, and Antarctica.
 Libycosuchus, regarded as one of the closest relatives of Simosuchus, lived in Egypt.
 Unresolved relationships among notosuchians along with an incomplete fossil record have made it difficult to determine the biogeographic origins of Simosuchus.

+Predation

 Adults of Simosuchus clarki may have been eaten by adults of the snake Madtsoia madagascariensis, though such large prey would have caused injuries for the snake.